-Secondly, due to the friction and shear force caused by the screw, nozzle, runner and gate during the flow, it will cause the different viscosity, and it will also destroy the interface layer on the surface of the glass fiber at the same time .
+Secondly, due to the friction and shear forces produced by the screw, nozzle, runner, and gate during the flow, different viscosity is generated.
+At the same time, the interface layer within the glass fiber is destroyed.

 Through these additives, they could

-- increase the interface bonding strength,
+- Increase the interface bonding strength,

 - reduce the separation of glass fiber and resin,